 21. Catahoula Leopard Dog

 The Catahoula Leopard Dog is a rare dog who is the only dog breed from the state of Louisiana.
 He is athletic and agile, but also muscular and stocky.
-With lots of endurance, this guy can keep going all day long.
-He is a multi-purpose working job, so no matter what vacancies you have on your farm, this guy is an ideal canine candidate.
+With lots of endurance, this dog can keep going all day long.
+He is a multi-purpose working job, so no matter what vacancies you have on your farm, this one is an ideal canine candidate.
 He is very territorial, too, and will care for your estate and family.

 Farm Dog Breeds: The Wrap Up